NSAPH-Projects/bitcoin_mining_env_burden/README.md

 - `data/`: This directory contains subfolders for input and output files.
 It includes symlinks to the actual data files and documentation for internal use.<br>
   - `input_private/`: A folder containing the raw datasets related to Bitcoin mining and environmental impact that need to be processed.
   - `intermedidate/`: A folder where intermediate datasets are stored during the data processing workflow.
 These datasets serve as checkpoints or partial results that facilitate step-by-step data processing.
-- `notes/` : ncludes python files related to data analysis, exploration and visualization.
+- `notes/` : Includes python files related to data analysis, exploration and visualization.
 - `src/`: Contains the main modules and scripts used in the analysis.
   - `emission_calculator/`: This module calculates environmental emissions related to Bitcoin mining operations.
   - `inmap_processing/`: This module handles the processing of data for InMAP (Intervention Model for Air Pollution) tasks.